GoWebMe2020/my_dogs/README.md

 ## User Stories

-- [ ] As a user, I would like to see the search bar on the home page with a search button.
+- [x] As a user, I would like to see the search bar on the home page with a search button.
-- [ ] As a user, I would like to enter an dog breed and see what is returned.
+- [x] As a user, I would like to enter an dog breed into the input and have it return JSON data.
+- [ ] As a user, I would like to see the JSON data displayed on the home page.

 ## References